"User onboarding” does not mean what you think it means.

 Instead, it looks like more of a step-function:

-- Value plateaus as usage becomes habitual
+Value plateaus as usage become habitual.

-When users are guided to new value within the product, they evolve—they use the product more and understand how it can help them.
+When users are guided to the new value within the product, they evolve—they use the product more and understand how it can help them.

-To encourage users to progress in the customer lifecycle, you need to guide them to new value, through user onboarding.
+To encourage users to progress in the customer lifecycle, you need to guide them to the new value, through user onboarding.

-1. Preview User → First-time User
+1. Preview User → First-time User #

 It's easy to forget that many new visitors to your site know next to nothing about you.
 When you're trying to get these visitors who are “previewing” your product to actually sign up, you need to focus on content that delivers a clear value proposition and positions your company as credible.

-- Timing: First-time visitors, or people who haven't experienced your product first-hand.
+Timing: First-time visitors, or people who haven't experienced your product first-hand.

-- Content: Value proposition; knowledge leadership (to increase authority and credibility); customer case studies/testimonials — all as specific to the viewer as possible.
+Content: Value proposition; knowledge leadership (to increase authority and credibility); customer case studies/testimonials — all as specific to the viewer as possible.

-- Channels: Your landing page (incl. explainer videos); ads; blogs/content (incl. on networks such as Medium and LinkedIn).
+Channels: Your landing page (incl. explainer videos); ads; blogs/content (incl. on networks such as Medium and LinkedIn).

-This provides the motivation they need to move from *knowing *about your product to actually using it.
+Clearly communicating your product's use cases and core value provides the motivation they need to move from knowing about your product to actually using it.

-2. First-time User → Committed User
+2. The first-time User → Committed User #

 At this stage, the content is about specific use cases.
-You need to explain to users how they can shape the product to match their specific workflow, like how to integrate your app with Slack or Trello.
+You need to explain to users how they can shape the product to match their specific workflows, like how to integrate your app with Slack or Trello.

-- Timing: When users have experienced your product, but aren't regular users.
+Timing: When users have experienced your product, but aren't regular users.

-- Channels: Tooltips/product tours (Chameleon helps you build and manage these 😇); in-app messages; lifecycle emails.
+Channels: Tooltips/product tours (Chameleon helps you build and manage these 😇); in-app messages; lifecycle emails.

 When users know how to use your app, they'll be able to see it as a tool that actually helps them and they'll develop a habit around it.

-3. Committed User → Proponent User
+3. Committed User → Proponent User #

 The next transition turns your regular users into your biggest fans.